Terms and Conditions

 Notice: May 30th - upon notification booth fee is due by June 7

 Refund: 100% refund - $40 administration fee if cancelled by July 10, 2017

 You can submit up to 3 applications for this show.

 2017 marks the first annual event for Big Four Bridge Arts Festival in Louisville, KY.
 A supportive, art-loving community, beautiful setting, notable on-site artist amenities and hospitality, and many volunteers make the Big Four Bridge Arts Festival a standout event for exhibiting artists and patrons alike.
-Renowned artist hospitality includes complimentary Gala (AN invitation only event Contact L. Nunnelley for details), Breakfast and Buffet, convenient load-in and load-out, parking, 24 hour security, booth sitters, and reduced hotel rates.
-Big Four Bridge Arts Festival is a 501(c)(3) non-profit art organization.
-Proceeds are used to produce the annual arts festival and are distributed back to local non-profit arts organizations.
+Renowned artist hospitality includes complimentary Gala (AN invitation only event Contact L. Nunnelley for details), Breakfast Buffet for artists, convenient load-in and load-out, parking, 24 hour security, booth sitters, and reduced hotel rates.

 The Big Four Bridge Arts Festival debuts in 2017.
 It will become a signature event that draws both locals and art buying tourists to Downtown Louisville, Kentucky's dynamic downtown.
 Apply now to be one of 100 artists to exhibit in the inaugural festival.